 In contrast, Europe focussed on top-down measures to constrain use of wild resources, with more and more land used intensively for plant and animal crops to meet consumer demand and EU-subsidy.
 Charters were developed by Bern Convention to advise governments and societies on conservation through hunting, recreational fishing and gathering fungi.
 There is a growing inclination for state funds to be used to encourage conservation by farmers and foresters, if only to maintain water, air and climate quality.
 However, conserving nature while growing crops efficiently is complex.
 Although a cooperation of IUCN and UK's Centre for Ecology & Hydrology and IUCN saw a way to meet this challenge 16 years ago, two EU-funded projects were needed to design a system that could combine science with local knowledge to support land-use decisions that would be good for nature as well as for livelihoods.
 Sadly, before satnavs put AI-based decision support everywhere, reviewers deemed the system too ambitious.

 However, volunteers in IUCN Commissions are dedicated to nature conservation and were not deterred.
 We devised a way to speed uptake of an eventual environmental support system, by getting people across Europe thinking of the community-based mapping that it would require, and by surveying them about what it needed to do.
 The result, in 2011, was naturalliance.eu.
 Since then it has become ever more urgent for rural communities worldwide to learn fast how to benefit sustainably from nature, to help keep climate benign and to elect politicians so minded.
 However, it has also become clear that, given appropriate software, dedicated volunteers could run networks for global-with-local activity very cheaply.
 Thus, www.naturalliance.org was launched, as a hub to network in up to 50 languages with local communities worldwide, on 23 April 2019.
-Online by April 2020 were Arabic, Bulgarian, Croatian, Czech, Dutch, English, Estonian, Farsi, Finnish, French, German, Greek, Hausa, Hindi, Hungarian, Italian, Japanese, Korean, Lithuanian, Malay, Mongolian, Nepali, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian, Urdu and Vietnamese.
+Online by August 2020 were Amharic, Arabic, Bengali, Bulgarian, Croatian, Czech, Dutch, English, Estonian, Farsi, Finnish, French, German, Greek, Hausa, Hindi, Hungarian, Italian, Japanese, Korean, Lithuanian, Malay, Mandarin, Mongolian, Nepali, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian, Urdu and Vietnamese.